 If you didn’t already know, the term “Halal” refers to something that is allowed or permissible according to Islamic laws.
 Halal food refers to food that is made according to how Islamic law dictates – for example, Muslims do not eat pork, and all other meat that they consume must be slaughtered in a specific method.
 This is why in Muslim-minority countries, it can be difficult to obtain Halal food.

 On the other hand, Singapore is one country where Halal food is easily found everywhere.
 This is thanks to Singapore’s multi-racial and multi-cultural society – a melting pot of cultures where many races live together in harmony.
-In fact, Singapore is unique because it has not one, not two, but four main races – Chinese, Malays, Indians, and Eurasians – and they all blend and work well with one another.
+In fact, this nation is unique because it has not one, not two, but four main races – Chinese, Malays, Indians, and Eurasians – and they all blend and work well with one another.